“The team with the best players wins.”

 Ask yourself this question: “What kind of team do I want to be a part of?”

 Don’t overthink it.
 What comes to mind right away?

 For most of us, it will include things like: working with a group that shares ideas openly, values transparency and aligns around a shared vision; a place where individuals are recognized for their contributions and have opportunities for growth and promotion.
 It will be a team where people have fun and where teammates celebrate victories.

 If you’d look for these qualities when considering a move to another group or another employer, then why wouldn’t anyone else seek them when considering joining your team?

 Are you the kind of boss that others want to work for?

 As a manager, your reputation can have more impact on attracting the best players to your team than anything else going on at the corporate level.
 What do others say about you when you’re not around?
 Do they think you deal with people fairly, share the praise and credit, speak candidly and openly?
 Do you practice transparency?
-Does your team honestly believe that you have their best interests at heart?
+Does your group honestly believe that you have their best interests at heart?

 The foundation of great leadership is all about putting the needs of others first.
 You have to fight to get your team the resources they need to do their jobs.
 You have to lobby for the raises and bonuses that your people deserve.
 And to be clear, this does not mean an equal share for everybody.
 It means that the people who really deliver get rewarded for their contributions.
 Transparency ensures that everyone knows where they stand.
 That’s what a true meritocracy is all about.